 Platforms: Windows PC, Xbox 360, Xbox One (via backward compatibility), PlayStation 3, iPhone, iPod Touch, iPad, BlackBerry 10, and BlackBerry PlayBook.
-Also browser-based version for Windows and Mac OS X.
+(The Core Online browser-based version has been discontinued).

 Game Info: Lara Croft and the Guardian of Light is quite different from the main Tomb Raider series.
 It's not every player's cup of tea, but I can say without hesitation that it's one of the best games I've played in a long time.
 It's not Tomb Raider, nor does it claim to be.
 There's no third-person camera and very little solitary exploration, but it does have some similar features: well-designed levels; challenging puzzles; a perfect balance between puzzle solving, platforming and combat; a few tough bosses; lots of items to collect and challenges that encourage replay...and of course Lara.

 It's pretty light in the story department, but no more so than any of the classic Tomb Raiders.
 Basically it's another powerful-item-about-to-fall-into-the-wrong-hands-until-Lara-steps-in kind of thing.
 This time it's an ancient Aztec artifact, the Mirror of Smoke, and the villain is a Mesoamerican demon called Xolotl.
 The fun is in the gameplay, though.

 The single-player campaign is great, but co-op mode is where this game really shines.
 One player controls Lara, the other Totec, Xolotl's nemesis and the titular "Guardian of Light."
 Long-time Lara fans who've dreamed of playing with a friend will have a blast exploring, fighting and helping each other navigate fiendish traps to snag that elusive artifact or relic.
 But don't take my word for it.
 Try the demo and see for yourself.